deankoch/UYRW_data/markdown/rswat_docs.md

 ## core functions

-Note that `rswat_pdf_open` initializes the environment `.rswat` and overwrites the entry `.rswat$docs` without warning\!
-This is used for internal storage of the PDF text.
+Note that these require the `.rswat` environment defined above

 load and parse the SWAT+ I/O documentation PDF